 This Mother’s Day, we share 8 important tips for busy working mums.

 1. Make time for yourself

 We’ve all seen the safety instructions on the plane – see to your own oxygen mask before attending to your children’s.
 It’s the same with life in general.
 You are no good to anybody – at home or work – if you are not taking care of yourself first.
 Take time each day to do something just for you.
-Go for a health check, get a massage, watch your favourite TV show, travel alone, read a book with no distractions, meditate, or even just do nothing.
+Enjoy a nice relaxing bath, watch your favourite show on Netflix, read a book with no distractions, meditate, or even just do nothing.
 As long as the activity calms you (even if it’s just ironing clothes!) and makes you happy, that’s all that counts.